fbngrm/msg-srvc/README.md

 ### Termination
 The program terminates gracefully always.
 In other words, it waits until all requests have returned and have been logged before it shuts down.
-If a interrupt signal is caught, all stages of the pipeline are stopped and requests are canceled via their context.
+If an interrupt signal is caught, all stages of the pipeline are stopped and requests are canceled via their context.
 If no interrupt is send, it terminates after reading an EOF and all requests have returned.
 It is possible that a request timeout occurs, which leads to a canceled request.
 Request errors are logged.